You will pay in-state/in province tuition/fees directly to your host campus.

 Anthropology: Anthropology, Ethnic Studies

-Art/Design/Fine Art: Art, Fine Art, Graphic Design, Photography, Theater Art
+Art/Design/Fine Art: Art, Art Education, Art History, Fine Art, Graphic Design, Photography, Theater Art

 Athletics: Exercise Science, Physical Education